Mokkatrukki/Kaira/README.md

 4. Click on an element to enter scrolling mode
 5. Use the scroll wheel to navigate the DOM tree (up for parent, down for child)
 6. Click on the highlighted element to select it
-7. View the element's information in the side panel
+7. View the element's text content and XPath in the side panel
-8. Copy selectors or test them using the provided buttons
+8. Copy the text or XPath using the provided buttons
 9. Click "Cancel Selection" at any time to exit selection mode

 ## Development